PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 With the BTCPay Server Course, a student can understand the basic principles, technically and non-technical of Bitcoin.
 The extensive training in using Bitcoin through BTCPay Server will allow students to operate their own Bitcoin infrastructure.

-### Important Web addresses or Contact opportunities.
+### Important Web addresses or Contact opportunities

 The BTCPay Server Foundation, which allowed Alekos and Bas to write this course, is in Tokyo, japan.
 The BTCPay Server foundation can be reached through the website listed;